 Following these guidelines will reduce the possibility of noise, false counts, ground loops, and other power related problems.

 Each time there is an interconnection made, whether it is a butt splice between two wires, or a wire runs to a terminal block, there is an increased chance of a poor connection.
-Reducing the number of connections in a cable/wire run reduces the chance for connection problems
+Reducing the number of connections in a cable/wire run reduces the chance of connection problems.

 This will most commonly apply to the power supply rails, but is good practice overall.
 Instead of wiring through a device, wire from the source (Fig 1).
 This reduces voltage drop across system components, and is a more reliable wiring method, as fewer items will drop out due to a wiring failure.

-Avoid running lengths of signal wires, such as those coming from an encoder, along any high voltage or high current carrying wires.
-Noise from power wires can be coupled into the low signal cable.
+Avoid running lengths of signal wires, such as those coming from an encoder, along any high-voltage or high-current carrying wires.
+Noise from power wires can be coupled into the low-signal cable.
 The deathblow is running signal wires in shielded conduit with power wires.
 Noise has no choice but to be coupled into the wires.
-Running the encoder wires outside of the conduit is preferred to grouping it with high current carrying conductors inside conduit.
-If it is necessary to run signal and power wires together, the preferred method is to run signal wires and power wires perpendicular to each other.
+Running the encoder wires outside the conduit is preferred to grouping it with high-current carrying conductors inside the conduit.
+If it’s necessary to run signal and power wires together, the preferred method is to run signal wires and power wires perpendicular to each other.

 The drain or cable shield wire serves the function of routing any noise coupled to the cable foil shield to ground.
 Not using this wire means the drain will not carry the noise away.
 It is particularly important when using a long cable length.
 It is also important to keep in mind that the drain wire could unintentionally couple noise to the signal wires.
 Please note that the drain wire is not tied internally to the encoder body.

 Since 1989, Quantum Devices has been known for innovative optical rotary encoder manufacturing.
 Our full line of high-performance encoders fits a wide variety of industries and applications.